vanderphill/vanderphill/README.md

 - 👋 Hi, I’m @vanderphill
 - 👀 I’m interested in python, arduino,
-- 🌱 I’m currently taking CS50x
+- 🌱 I’m currently working on an inventory control system
-- 💞️ I’m looking to collaborate on anything?
+- 💞️ I’m learning about bash scripting
 - 📫 How to reach me vanderphill@gmail.com

 <!---